pivotal/docs-tap/external-secrets/about-external-secrets-operator.hbs.md

 with v1.4.0, Tanzu Application Platform repackages the External Secrets Operator v0.6.1 into a Carvel bundle.

+>**Caution** External Secrets Operator is in alpha and is intended for
+>evaluation and test purposes only.
+Do not use in a production environment.
-Tanzu Application Platform's External Secrets package is alpha software and does not constitute an entire solution.
-VMware expects later Tanzu Application Platform releases to have a more comprehensive secret management solution.
+>this package does not constitute an entire solution.
+>VMware expects later Tanzu Application Platform releases to have a more comprehensive
+>secret management solution.

 ## Installing the External Secrets Operator